tanmaya26/file-bot/Deploy/Deploy.md

         ![storyboard](./Images/watermark-register.png)

-    - **Watermark a file with image.
-This image is a watermark image registered in previous step.
+    - **Watermark a file with image.<br>** This image is a watermark image registered in previous step.
 Upload a suitable pdf file to be watermarked.
-In the upload message box write the message to add watermark to pdf.<br>**
+In the upload message box write the message to add watermark to pdf.
     ``@fileninja --watermark wm100``

        Bot Reply: Returns the pdf file with watermarked image.<br>